akshatjiwansharma/bhu/research/Air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications/air-plasma-driven-high-temperature-blackbody-light-emitter-for-lighting-and-display-applications.md

 Much of the results are the same for pixels as in the fixed lighting solution except for the expected drop in radiated power to be expected because the size is smaller.
 The energy requirement indicates that 8 watt of energy can light up a million pixels at once.
 Further savings can be had by reducing the thickness of deposited carbon or by reducing the area of the cavity.

+TO SUBLIMATE OR NOT TO SUBLIMATE?

+As noted in our discussion before for sublimation to occur an additional energy barrier needs to be overcome in the form of enthalpy of sublimation.
+It is relatively high for carbon at 717Kj/mol.
+The benefit that sublimation brings is that it makes it possible to emit larger energy from a smaller area BB.
+Note that the maximum energy this BB can radiate is quite high as given by Stefan Boltzmann law.

+Of course to radiate that energy it must be input to the system.
+Now since radiative power is higher than sublimation energy if the system is operated at its max capacity it will sublimate.

+The only problem is that high number density of carbon would create enormous pressure on cavity walls that may fracture during operation.
+Therefore it is best to operate it at a lower energy.

+The best operating conditions would be above the energy required to heat it to BB temp but below the energy required to sublimate it.

 One final comment needs to be made about this emitter.
 Air plasma contains oxygen.
 Carbon and oxygen are highly reactive and form monoxides and dioxides.
-However the density of air is 1000 to estimate smaller than that of carbon so only a very minimal amount of carbon will actually oxidise.
+However the density of air is 1000 times smaller than that of carbon so only a very minimal amount of carbon will actually oxidise.
 As long as the system is operated in a closed cavity and the deposition is sufficiently thick >=100nm —in other words if there is enough mass of carbon the oxidation can be suppressed.

 CONCLUSION